Masterpiece by Vilhelm Hammershøi – Interior, Strandgade 30

 Additional Works by Hammershøi at the Auction

-At the Live Auction four additional, and quite diverse, works by Hammershøi will also be for sale:
+Additional, and quite diverse, works by Hammershøi were also for sale at the Live Auction:

 "Interior, Strandgade 30"